Plutonomicon/plutarch-plutus/GUIDE.md

 x = something complex
 ```

 Any use of `x` will inline the **full definition** of `x`. `x + x` will duplicate `something complex` in the AST.
 To avoid this, you should use `plet` in order to avoid duplicate work.
-Do note that this is **strictly evaluated, and hence isn&#39;t always the best solution.**
+Do note that this is **strictly evaluated, and hence isn't always the best solution.**

 There is however still a problem: What about top-level functions, like `fib`, `sum`, `filter`, and such?
-We can use `plet` to avoid duplicating the definition, but this error-prone, since to do this perfectly each function that generates part of the AST would need to have access to the `plet`&#39;ed definitions, meaning that we&#39;d likely have to put it into a record or typeclass.
+We can use `plet` to avoid duplicating the definition, but this error-prone, since to do this perfectly each function that generates part of the AST would need to have access to the `plet`'ed definitions, meaning that we'd likely have to put it into a record or typeclass.

 To solve this problem, Plutarch supports _hoisting_.
-Hoisting only works for _closed terms_, that is, terms that don&#39;t reference any free variables (introduced by `plam`).
+Hoisting only works for _closed terms_, that is, terms that don't reference any free variables (introduced by `plam`).

-Hoisted terms are essentially moved to a top-level `plet`, i.e. it&#39;s essentially common subexpression elimination.
-Do note that because of this, your hoisted term is **also strictly evaluated, meaning that you shouldn&#39;t hoist non-lazy complex computations (use e.g.** `pdelay` **to avoid this).**
+Hoisted terms are essentially moved to a top-level `plet`, i.e. it's essentially common subexpression elimination.
+Do note that because of this, your hoisted term is **also strictly evaluated, meaning that you shouldn't hoist non-lazy complex computations (use e.g.** `pdelay` **to avoid this).**

 ### What is the `s`?

 The `s` essentially represents the context, and is like the `s` of `ST`.

-It&#39;s used to distinguish between closed and open terms:
+It's used to distinguish between closed and open terms:

 - Closed term: `type ClosedTerm = forall s.
 Term s a`
 - Arbitrary term: `exists s.
 Term s a`